jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 The protocol consists 2 phases:

+1. Prepare phase
-1. commit-request phase, in which the coordinator prepares all partipated processes on their local node.
-If such process is successfuly on a single node, a "Yes" vote is responded to the coordinator.
+In this phase a coordinator node prepares all partipated processes on their local node.
+If such process is successful on a single node, a "Yes" vote is responded to the coordinator.
-2. commit phase,
+2. Commit phase
+In this phase, the coordinator node sends a commit command to all partipated nodes to commit the prepared processes.